Front air bags

 If the vehicle chassis is impacted by bumps or objects on unimproved roads, the air bags may deploy.
 Drive carefully on unimproved roads or on surfaces not designed for vehicle traffic to prevent unintended air bag deployment.

-Smart key: Repair procedures
+Cylinder Head: Repair procedures